XxGerardxX/Thesis_Code/README.md

 - **Data Collection:** Automatically logs key metrics like the center of mass for each cell type and inter-cell contact areas over time.
 - **Automated Simulation Runs:** Includes a helper script to run batches of simulations with varying parameters.
 - **Data Analysis & Visualization:** Provides Python scripts to parse the output data and generate plots for analysis.

+P.S.
+I'm sorry that the code is not that organized (e.g. the folder Code/Code which does NOT help with the clarity ofcourse).
+Furthermore there are some files through eachother which makes it harder to read.
+THere were 2 things that lead to this descision.
+The first one is that the modelling package called CompuCell3D does work in certain ways but does not in other ways.
+In this way, it worked.
+Secondary to this is the fact that I wanted to be done with my thesis.
+Thanks for checking it out!